-- OCC Tissue Banking Network a virtual network of biobanks which collect, store, and distribute biological samples (e.g., tumour tissue/cells, normal tissue/cells, blood) generously donated by individuals with ovarian cancer to enable ovarian cancer research in Canada and abroad.
-Scientists interested in accessing human ovarian cancer biospecimens for their research are encouraged to contact the individual biobanks for more information. - OvCAN Collection a virtual collection of high-fidelity research models of ovarian cancer, whose development and/or characterization has been funded by OCC.
+OCC Tissue Banking Network - a virtual network of biobanks which collect, store, and distribute biological samples (e.g., tumour tissue/cells, normal tissue/cells, blood) generously donated by individuals with ovarian cancer to enable ovarian cancer research in Canada and abroad.
+Scientists interested in accessing human ovarian cancer biospecimens for their research are encouraged to contact the individual biobanks for more information.

+OvCAN Collection - a virtual collection of high-fidelity research models of ovarian cancer, whose development and/or characterization has been funded by OCC.
 The purpose of the OvCAN Collection is to facilitate the creation and sharing of these gold standard models among the ovarian cancer research community, to enable and expedite high-quality research focused on improving ovarian cancer outcomes.
 If you are interested in incorporating one of these models into your study, please contact the individual lab for more information.

-J. Patient engagement in research
+K. Patient engagement in research

 All projects funded through this competition are required to meaningfully engage patient partners throughout the study period.
-We encourage (although do not require) applicants to collaborate with OCC's Patient Partners in Research (PPiR) program to facilitate patient-researcher partnerships; this national program currently has three team members from Saskatchewan.
+We encourage (although do not require) applicants to collaborate with OCC's Patient Partners in Research (PPiR) program to facilitate patient-researcher partnerships.
 A brief overview of the PPiR program and considerations for patient engagement are included in Annex A.